 Arbitrage trading

-The day-specific consumption behavior of consumers and the fluctuating generation of RE plants during the course of the day lead to different energy prices.
-Short-term storage such as large-scale battery storage can buy energy cheaply in a 15-minute interval and sell it more expensively at a later time.
+The day-specific consumption behavior of connected consumers and the fluctuating generation of renewable energy systems over the course of the day lead to different energy prices.
+Short-term storage systems such as large-scale battery storage systems can buy energy cheaply in a 15-minute interval and sell it at a higher price at a later point in time.

-Each 15-minute contract of a day can be traded from 4:00 p.m. of the previous day.
-Depending on consumption and generation forecasts, the price fluctuates until the actual delivery.
-The same 15 minute contract can therefore be bought and sold several times at a profit before the trading algorithm finally decides whether the amount of energy should be physically stored.
+Each 15-minute contract of a day can be traded from 16:00 on the previous day.
+Depending on consumption and generation forecasts, the price fluctuates until actual delivery.
+The same 15-minute contract can therefore be bought and sold several times at a profit before the trading algorithm finally decides whether the amount of energy should be physically stored.

 In general, the quantities of electricity produced or consumed must be forecast in advance.
 For smaller consumers such as households, this is done by the electricity supplier using standard load profiles.
 These forecasts are called "schedules" or "profiles" and must be registered with the transmission system operator the day before the amount of electricity is produced or drawn.
 If these profiles are not adhered to, for example if a large steel factory consumes more electricity than forecast, the much more expensive balancing energy must be purchased to make up the difference from the original profile.
 In order to avoid these costs and to be able to adhere to the schedules even in the case of short-term fluctuations, intraday trading offers the possibility to buy or sell energy during the same day of delivery.
 In the quarter-hour opening auction on the day before provision, a quantity of energy can be bought and sold for the respective 15min interval of the following day in order to keep to one's own schedules as closely as possible.
 If, for example, the weather forecast changes at short notice on the previous day, this auction can be used to react to this.
 After the opening auction, trading can continue in continuous quarter-hourly or hourly trading up to 30 minutes before physical provision throughout Germany.
 In this way, it is also possible to react to extremely short-term fluctuations.
 The smallest energy quantity for trading on the intraday markets is 0.1 MWh.
 The price is formed according to bids and is called bid price.
 Contracts which are concluded only 30 minutes before delivery or contracts for only 15 minutes allow an enormous flexibility of the electricity market.
 However, this is also absolutely necessary due to the strongly weather-dependent renewable energies.
 It offers renewable energy producers in particular the opportunity to take better account of short-term weather forecasts in their calculations and to make offers that are as realistic as possible.